spnda/fastgltf/docs/overview.rst

        // This loads the glTF file into the gltf object and parses the JSON.
 For GLB files, use
        // Parser::loadBinaryGLTF instead.
-       auto asset = parser.loadGLTF(&data, path.parent_path(), fastgltf::Options::None);
+       // You can detect the type of glTF using fastgltf::determineGltfFileType. auto asset = parser.loadGLTF(&data, path.parent_path(), fastgltf::Options::None);
        if (auto error = asset.error(); error != fastgltf::Error::None) {
            // Some error occurred while reading the buffer, parsing the JSON, or validating the data.